-As part of your job search, you may be required to undertake a situational judgement test to assess your suitability for a role.
+As part of your job search, you may be required to undertake a situational judgment test to assess your suitability for a role.

-These tests can be tricky if you are unfamiliar with the format and types of question.
+These judgment tests can be tricky if you are unfamiliar with the format and types of questions.

-This article will help you understand what a situational judgement test is and how best to prepare, with some example questions to help you practise.
+This article will help you understand what a situational judgment test is and how best to prepare, with some example questions to help you practice.

-A situational judgement test (SJT) is an aptitude test that evaluates a job candidate’s behaviour and skills using hypothetical situations based on real-life work-based situations.
+A situational judgment test or an SJT test is an aptitude test that evaluates a job candidate’s behavior and skills using hypothetical situations based on real-life work-based situations.

-Situational judgement tests have been used by businesses for over 70 years and have gained popularity since the 1990s, with companies such as Waitrose and Partners, Deloitte and Sony regularly using them.
+Situational judgment tests have been used by businesses for over 70 years and have gained popularity since the 1990s, with companies such as Waitrose and Partners, Deloitte and Sony regularly using them.

 They are bespoke psychometric tests that go beyond taught skills to discover how a candidate’s soft skills – non-technical job-related skills such as problem-solving, decision making and people skills – might make them suitable for a particular role.

-The situational judgement test is usually taken early in the recruitment process, often to filter applicants before the interview stage.
+The SJT test is usually taken early in the recruitment process, often to filter applicants before the interview stage.

-The test scores are usually compared against previous test-takers.
+The situational testing scores are usually compared against previous test-takers.

-Usually, the SJT is taken online, in a multiple-choice format.
+Usually, the SJT test is taken online in a multiple-choice format.

 It might use basic questions, computer-generated avatars, video clips or animations – or a combination of all the above.
-Some organisations prefer paper-based SJTs.
+Some organizations prefer paper-based SJTs.

 The possible solutions will be presented in no order, and the general idea is to pick the response that is closest to how you would deal with that problem or situation.